-Note: This article is only applicable to SQL Server 2008 R2.
-For the information on how to create a database and an account for SQL Server 2012, see Create a database and an account for SQL Server 2012.
+Note: This document is applicable only to SQL Server 2008 R2.
+For more information on how to create a database and an account for SQL Server 2012, see Create a database and an account for SQL Server 2012.

-Before using RDS, you need to create databases and accounts in the RDS instance.
-For MySQLSQL Server 2008 R2, you can create and manage the databases and accounts directly through the RDS console, and this article mainly introduces the detailed procedure.
+Before using RDS, you must create databases and accounts in the RDS instance.
+For SQL Server 2008 R2, this document describes the procedure to create and manage the databases and accounts directly by using the RDS console.

 Databases under a single instance share all the resources of this instance.
 Each SQL Server 2008 R2 instance supports up to 50 databases and 500 accounts.

-To migrate the local database to RDS, you need to create the same database and account as those of the local database.
+To migrate the local database to RDS, you must create the same database and account as those of the local database.

-When assigning account permissions for each database, follow the minimum permission principle and service roles to create accounts and rationally assign Read-only and Read/Write permissions.
-When necessary, you can split accounts and databases into smaller units so that each account can only access data for its own services.
+When assigning account permissions for each database, follow the minimum permissions principle and service roles to create accounts and rationally assign Read-only and Read/Write permissions.
+When necessary, you can split accounts and databases into smaller units so that each account can only access data of its own services.
 If the account does not need to write data to a database, assign Read-only permission.

 For database security, set strong passwords for the accounts and change the passwords regularly.

 Select the region where the target instance is located.